I3Tlab/FATE-SAM/README.md

 # Few-Shot Adaptation of Training-Free Foundation Model for 3D Medical Image Segmentation

-💡 Tip: Use Ctrl+Click (Windows/Linux), Command+Click (macOS) or right-click to open links in a new tab.

 - [Introduction](#introduction)
 - [Getting Started](#getting-started)
 - [Publication](#publication)
 - [Contacts](#contacts)

 ## Introduction
 Few-shot Adaptation of Training-frEe SAM (FATE-SAM) is a versatile framework for 3D medical image segmentation that adapts the pretrained SAM2 model without fine-tuning.
 By leveraging a support example-based memory mechanism and volumetric consistency, FATE-SAM enables prompt-free, training-free segmentation across diverse medical datasets.
 This approach achieves robust performance while eliminating the need for large annotated datasets.
-For more details and results, please refer to our [[paper]](https://arxiv.org/abs/2501.09138).
+For more details and results, please refer to our <a href="https://arxiv.org/abs/2501.09138" target="_blank">paper</a>.

 ![figure1.svg](resources%2Ffigure1.jpg)